-What is the Azure Face API?
+What is the Azure Face service?

 Find similar faces

-In the following example, this is the target face:
+The following example shows the target face:

-And these are the candidate faces:
+And these images are the candidate faces:

-Use the Face container to detect, recognize, and identify faces, by installing a standardized Docker container closer to your data.
+Use the Face container to detect, recognize, and identify faces by installing a standardized Docker container closer to your data.

 Data privacy and security